-Division of Planning, Community Development and Real Property Staff
+Division of Planning, Community Development and Environmental Management Staff

 Click on names/titles to directly email that person.

 Heather signed on as a Planner for the Division in December of 2005.
 She completed her undergraduate degree at the New School for Social Research and received a Masters in Urban Planning from Hunter College in New York City.
 Heather has previously worked for both the private and public sectors in areas ranging from housing to transportation.
 Her current projects include working on the Sullivan O&W Rail Trail, and development and preservation in the Upper Delaware River.